1. The first post office was in a bar.

 Many people believe that the U.S. mail’s motto is this phrase: “Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.”
 Yes, it’s true that those are the words engraved on the front of New York City’s majestic 1912 James A. Farley Post Office, but they were taken from a 5th-century, BC, book by the Persian historian Herodotus.
 They refer not to America’s stalwart men and women in blue but to messengers in the ancient Persian Empire (who wore … purple? pink?).
 This quote was selected by an employee at McKim, Mead, and White, the architectural firm that built the post office, and set in stone in the post office—and in people’s minds.
 How’s this for a bizarre post office fact—people used to be able to ship babies through the US Postal Service!

-16. After the U.S. president, the postmaster general is the next highest-paid federal government employee.
+16. After the U.S. president and vice president, the postmaster general is the next highest-paid federal government employee.

 The U.S. president earns a base salary of $400,000 a year; the postmaster general gets a base salary of $276,840.
-As a result, she—the current officeholder is Megan Brennan, the first woman in history to hold the job—out-earns the U.S. vice president, who makes $230,700.
-Our vice president really gets no respect: He’s even out-earned by the No. 2 at the post office, who pulls in $235,000 a year.
+As a result, she—the current officeholder is Megan Brennan, the first woman in history to hold the job—out-earns the U.S. vice president, who makes $243,500.

 Barnes & Noble

 You can find these facts and many, many more in the fascinating new book How the Post Office Created America, by Winifred Gallagher (Penguin Press, 2016).
-Next, check out some other surprising facts you never knew about American history.
+Next, check out 50 of the dumbest laws in every state.